maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/3.PNG">
 </p>

 3. Once exported, open the SVG file in Inkscape.
-This can be done on the laptop in 004 if you don't have inscape installed.
+This can be done on the laptop in 004 if you don't have Inscape installed.

 4. Begin preparing the SVG file by selecting everything (Ctrl+A on windows), then ungroup everything (Ctrl+U) This will maintain each component's group, but allow the PCB outline to be selected.